J. Thomas Newsome House

 J. Thomas Newsome House is a historic home located at Newport News, Virginia.
-It was built in 1898, and is a 2 1/2-story, seven-bay, asymmetrical, frame Queen Anne style dwelling.
+It was built in 1898, and is a three-story, seven-bay, asymmetrical, frame Queen Anne style dwelling.
 It features a steeply pitched irregularly composed roof, three sided bay, front Palladian window, and corner tower.
 From 1906 until 1942, it was the residence of J. Thomas Newsome (1869–1942), an African-American attorney and journalist.

 The restored house is open to the public as the Newsome House Museum & Cultural Center, and features exhibits related to African-American art, history and culture.

 It was listed on the National Register of Historic Places in 1990.

+Early history

+In 1899, the house was constructed by the Granger family, a prominent African American professional family in Newport News, following their relocation from Oklahoma Territory in 1895.
+William R. R. Granger, a physician and former public official, built the residence as a permanent home for his family during Newport News’s late-19th-century industrial expansion.

+The family’s son Lester Granger, later a nationally recognized civil rights leader and executive secretary of the National Urban League, was born in Newport News in 1896, prior to the completion of the house.
+The Granger family’s residence reflects broader patterns of African American migration and settlement in industrializing cities of the Upper South during this period.